PamMeneses/MultiZProjectMax/README.md

 Note that non-stack opened images will be listed but not processed.
 A "Macro Error" pop-up will open indicating that stacks are required for this.
 Be sure to close non-stack images before running the macro.
 You can change the code to other Z Project subfunctions if you want.

-I just wanted to make it quicker to analyse my confocal images .lif files that I need to flatten prior to analysis E-mail me at pammeneses@ufrj.br if you have any doubts or comments :)
+I just wanted to make it quicker to analyse my confocal images .lif files that I need to flatten prior to analysis.
+E-mail me at pammeneses@ufrj.br if you have any doubts or comments :)